On fundamental aspects of quantum extreme learning machines: Exponential Concentration in QELMs

 \subsection{Definitions and its consequences}

 In general, ELMs are guaranteed to be trainable due to the convexity of their loss landscape.
 This also extends to their quantum counterparts, where training is performed via a linear regression of the outcome observables.
-However, while in the classical case each observable can be computed exactly, in QELM this is not the case.
-In quantum systems, physical quantities can only be estimated through repeated measurements, owing to the statistical nature of such systems.
-In order to efficiently estimate the observables, then, one must be able to approximate its value precisely enough with only $\OC(\mathrm{poly}(n))$ measurements.
-In simple terms, we would like our QELM to recognise, through an accurate estimation of the output observables, that a certain input was fed into the model rather than any other one.
-Hence, we need the observables to be \textit{input-dependent}. \\
+However, while in classical systems the exact readout can be obtained, in quantum systems physical quantities can only be estimated through repeated measurements, owing to the statistical nature of such systems.
+In order to efficiently estimate the expectation values of observables, then, one must be able to approximate its value enough precisely from at most polynomially many measurements.
+In simple terms, we would like our QELMs to be able to recognise, through a precise estimation of the output observables, that a distinguishable input was fed into the model.
+Hence, the expectation values of the observables are expected to be \textit{input-dependent}.

-However, the four sources of concentration, which we will discuss in the following sections, can result in an arbitrary observable concentrating exponentially with the system size towards a fixed value, no matter the input.
+However, the four sources of concentration, which we discuss in the following sections, can result in an arbitrary observable concentrating exponentially with the system size towards an input-independent value, independent of the input.
 We differentiate between \textit{probabilistic} and \textit{deterministic} exponential concentration.